Cost to Create a Solana Token: $10-15 (0.07 SOL)

-The long answer is more useful.
-Real launches end up costing 5–25 SOL all-in, and it's worth knowing where every fraction goes — both so you don't get surprised, and so you can spot when a "no-code" platform is overcharging.
+The longer version is more useful.
+Real launches end up costing 5–25 SOL all-in, and it's worth knowing where every fraction goes — partly so you don't get blindsided mid-launch by a fee that wasn't in your budget, and partly so you can spot when a "no-code" platform is quietly overcharging.
+Across the launches we've tracked in our dataset, we've seen tools advertise a 0.05 SOL service fee, then silently deduct another 0.1 SOL from the seed liquidity at pool creation.
+Knowing the breakdown is your defense.

 Token creation: ~0.07 SOL